Photo: Wikimedia Commons (CC BY-SA)

 Po Nagar Cham Towers

 Ancient Hindu temple complex dating to 781 AD — four brick towers on a hilltop overlooking the Cai River.
 Intricate Sanskrit inscriptions, centuries-old architecture, active worship site for Buddhist and Hindu devotees.
 10 minutes north of downtown.
 Entry 22,000 VND (~$1).
 Respectful dress required (shoulders/knees covered; sarongs provided).
 Morning visit recommended for cooler temperatures and better light.
+Low to moderate walking energy.
 1-2 hours.

 Vinpearl Island via Cable Car